Printed from http://tektonics.org/pretice.php

 - Paul confesses to having persecuted the churches in Judea.
 Is it to be supposed that he or others like him persecuted churches, while ignoring missionaries?

-- In Acts certain Jews even follow Paul to other cities to persecute him and is run out of town by Jews.
+- In Acts, certain Jews even follow Paul to other cities to persecute him and he was run out of town by Jews.
 Is there some reason why this pattern would not have taken place in the heart of Jewry as well?
 Acts also recorded sporadic persecution.

 - In Thessalonians Paul speaks of the church being persecuted.